Skip to main content Skip to footer

 If you're unable to meet the practice hours requirement, you can complete one of the following to update your knowledge and skills:

 • A return to practice course combines theoretical and practical application to update your nursing skills.
-It covers a full range of topics so that you'll be up-to-date with healthcare standards and protocols.
-Depending on practice hours and pace of study, it takes 14 to 26 weeks.

 • The Test of Competence will evaluate your knowledge and skills against NMC standards.